project-tsurugi/tsurugidb/docs/sql-features.md

 ##### Auto CAST insertion

-For ease of use, `INSERT` statements automatically add CAST operation to the input literal expression when both of the following conditions are satisfied.
+For ease of use, SQL compiler automatically adds CAST operation to the literal expression in order to modify the type if the target type is apparent from the context.
+Typical examples of this function are as follows.

-* the value for the target column of `INSERT` statement is provided by a single literal expression in `VALUES` clause
+* `INSERT` statement with `VALUES` clause where the value is given by a single literal expression whose type differs from that of target column.
-* the type of the literal expression diffes from that of target column and casting is possible to match those types
+* `UPDATE` statement that assigns a single literal expression to the target column and those types are different.

 #### Implicit conversion